oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

  - Internal
  - Conceptual

-The external representation requires a data model to describes how information is transmitted or stored; such a data model provides specific formats and syntax (e.g., defining serialization rules) that permit moving the data out of the
+The external representation requires a data model to describe how information is transmitted or stored; such a data model provides specific formats and syntax (e.g., defining serialization rules) that permit moving the data out of the